Ultrahigh-Energy Gamma-ray Emission Associated with Black Hole-Jet Systems

-However, the data at higher energies as well as that from the central extended source above 100\,TeV cannot be reproduced with the same model because of the suppression by the Klein-Nishina (KN) effect.
-This situation entails an additional high-energy spectral component, corroborating the hadronic origin of UHE emission from the central region. {A further modeling including an additional hadronic component suggests that SS~433 are continuously injecting PeV protons at a power of $\sim 10^{38}\,$erg/s into the surrounding medium (see Methods and Extended Data Figure~\ref{fig:sed_model} for more details).} These energetic protons can be produced either close to the BH at the centre of the system, or at the two lobes (i.e., jet terminations).
-Deeper observations at the UHE gamma-ray band as well as those in the X-ray and radio bands are crucial in unraveling the acceleration mechanism and site of the PeV protons.
+However, the data around 100\,TeV cannot be reproduced even with an extremely high (and probably unrealistic) spectral cutoff energy $E_{\rm e, max}\approx 10\,$PeV, which is the best-fit value from the fitting, due to the suppression by the Klein-Nishina (KN) effect.
+Using the most conservative value of $E_{\rm e, max}=200\,$TeV as suggested by H.E.S.S measurements would entail a more significant contribution from an additional spectral component. {Although a secondary leptonic component remains possible, we focus here on a hadronic scenario motivated by the proximity of the nearby atomic cloud.
+In this framework, we assume that an additional population of protons is injected into the surrounding medium by the microquasar, diffuses over larger distances, and produces high-energy photons upon interacting with the cloud.} We found that the data can be satisfactorily explained under this picture.
+The model suggests that SS~433 is continuously injecting PeV protons at a power of $\sim 10^{38}\,$erg/s into the surrounding medium (see Supplementary Materials for more details).
+These energetic protons could be produced either close to the BH at the centre of the system or at the two lobes (i.e., jet terminations).
+Deeper observations in the UHE gamma-ray band, as well as those in the X-ray and radio bands, are crucial for unraveling { the origin of the additional spectral component}.